Healey Library is sponsoring a fine amnesty program until further notice. What does this mean for students?

 The removal of fines will also result in the removal of any holds from a student’s WISER account.

 Please note the EXCEPTIONS to this amnesty:

-Late fines on course reserve items or item recalls or laptop fines The Library’s system of Course Reserves and recalls, as well as its circulating laptop collection, is set up to provide equitable access of Library materials and resources to all of our patrons.
+Late fines on course reserve items, item recalls, or laptop fines The Library’s system of Course Reserves and recalls, as well as its circulating laptop collection, is set up to provide equitable access of Library materials and resources to all of our patrons.
 Late returns create difficulties for other students, faculty, or staff and so are not eligible for amnesty.
 Fines and holds on accounts will continue to be applied to late course reserve items, recalls, or laptops.

-Late fines and fees on Interlibrary loan (ILL) items Since these fines and fees are connected to our agreements with the institutions from whom we borrow the ILL items, they cannot be waived.
+Late fines and fees on Interlibrary loan (ILL) items These fines and fees cannot be waived.